-The DT 770 has been around for a while and generally has found itself in many control rooms.
-It has many of the features one would look for in a monitor headphone – closed back, over-ear design with Beyerdynamic reputation behind it.
-Neither AKG nor Sennheiser have come up with worthy challengers, former’s K240 and K270 come close, but fall flat in terms of isolation and comfort.
-So, let’s see if the 250 Ohm DT 770 still has what it takes to be the go-to closed back for studios.
+The DT 770 Pro has been around for a while and generally has found itself in many control rooms.
+It has many of the features one would look for in a monitor headphone – closed-back, over-ear design with Beyerdynamic reputation behind it.
+So, let’s see if the DT 770 Pro 250 Ohm still has what it takes to be the go-to closed back for studios.

 - Priced reasonably